sanjuthomas/kafka-connect-gcp-bigtable/README.md

 # Kafka Sink Connect Google Cloud (GCP) Bigtable

-Apache Kafka Sink only Connect can be used to stream messages from Apache Kafka to Google Cloud Platform (GCP) wide column store Bigtable.
+Apache Kafka Sink Only Connect can stream messages from Apache Kafka to Google Cloud Platform (GCP) wide column store Bigtable.

 ## What is Apache Kafka

-Apache Kafka is an open-source stream processing platform developed by the Apache Software Foundation written in Scala and Java.
-The project aims to provide a unified, high-throughput, low-latency platform for handling real-time data feeds.
-For more details, please refer to [Apache Kafka home page](https://kafka.apache.org/).
+Apache Kafka is an open-source stream processing platform developed by the Apache Software Foundation and written in Scala and Java.
+The project aims to provide a unified, high-throughput, low-latency platform for real-time data feeds.
+Please look at [Apache Kafka home page](https://kafka.apache.org/).

 ## What is Google Cloud Bigtable